 Days on which field trips are scheduled are not optional attendance days.

 • Summercomes

-Summercomes is Willow Hill School's annual end of year ceremony where the accomplishments of graduating seniors, as well as all students going forward, are recognized.
+Summercomes is Willow Hill School's annual end of year ceremony where the accomplishments of graduating seniors.

 This is a required school event for all students.
 Please refer to the enclosed school calendar to verify the date.